davidosomething/dotfiles/README.md

 ### vim

 Using NeoBundle for vim.
+NeoBundle will build dependencies where needed, e.g. for YouCompleteMe, so some system build tools are needed.

 ### zsh

-Starts with bash config (vars, paths, aliases, functions) and adds its own.
+Augments the bash config (vars, paths, aliases, functions) and adds its own.